Toloka/docs-tolokers/en/common/pay/payoneer.md

 {% note alert %}

-Payoneer is one of the most popular payment systems that provides a fast and secure way to pay online.
+Funds withdrawal to Payoneer is currently unavailable for users from Russia.

 {% endnote %}

 #### Benefits of Payoneer

-Payoneer is a secure, fast, and low-cost payment system.
+Payoneer is one of the most popular payment systems that provides a fast and secure way to pay online.

 It allows users to: